-Purpose of the Downtown Plan
+Purpose of the Blueprint Downtown Plan

-Downtown Juneau has been the subject of many past plans; Blueprint Downtown offers a different approach.
-Blueprint Downtown incorporates past planning efforts by combining them with a community vision of how downtown should continue to grow, develop, and harness opportunities, while addressing the unique challenges that come along with ensuring that it continues to be a positive place to live, work, learn, and visit.
-The existing plans, and the time and effort spent creating them, serve as the foundation for Blueprint Downtown-an action-oriented strategy to enhance downtown, update zoning, and create place-making opportunities.
-This is all built from a dynamic community engagement process, resulting in a 20-year blueprint for downtown.
+Approaching via Gastineau Channel, Downtown Juneau appears as an array of colorful buildings nestled between the ocean and the mountains.
+Home to the State Capital, a bustling visitor industry, and a thriving arts and culture scene; its historic streets wind across unique topography.
+Downtown Juneau has been the subject of many past plans.
+The Blueprint Downtown Area Plan ('Blueprint' or 'Blueprint Downtown') offers a different approach.
+It incorporates past planning efforts by combining them with a community vision of how downtown should continue to grow, develop, and harness opportunities, while addressing the unique challenges that come along with ensuring it continues to be a positive place to live, work, learn, and visit.
+The existing plans, and the time and effort spent creating them, serve as the foundation for Blueprint Downtown.
+These past efforts are modernized through a dynamic community engagement process, resulting in a 20-year blueprint for downtown.

-Blueprint Downtown is Juneau's subarea plan for the portion of the community extending from the "rock dump" to the south and Norway Point to the north.
-This plan provides a long-term, coordinated outlook to help direct decision-making affecting the ongoing revitalization and enhancement of downtown.
-This will allow the City to continue to build upon its existing natural, social, and physical assets.
-The Subarea Plan supports and implements the policies presented in the 2013 Juneau Comprehensive Plan, while concentrating on issues and opportunities at a scale more responsive to the Subarea's specific needs.
+Blueprint Downtown is Juneau's sub-area plan for the portion of the community extending from the "Rock Dump" to the south and Norway Point to the north.
+This plan provides a long-term, coordinated guidance to help direct decision-making affecting the ongoing revitalization and enhancement of downtown.
+This will allow the city to continue to build upon its existing natural, social, and physical assets.
+Blueprint Downtown supports and implements the policies presented in the Juneau Comprehensive Plan, while concentrating on issues and opportunities at a scale more responsive to the sub-area's specific needs.

-The City and Borough Assembly, City Departments, and the Planning Commission, as well as other CBJ Boards and commissions, will refer to this document so they can:
+The City and Borough Assembly, city departments, and the Planning Commission, as well as other CBJ boards and commissions, will refer to this document so they can: